MooersLab/pymolsnips/README.md

 <h3 name="PyCharm">PyCharm </h3>

-PyCharm IDE [PyCharm](https://www.jetbrains.com/pycharm-edu/) is a commercial Integrated Development Environment (IDE) from JetBrains Inc.
+[PyCharm IDE](https://www.jetbrains.com/pycharm-edu/) is a commercial Integrated Development Environment (IDE) from JetBrains Inc.
 JetBrains is a well-established Cezh firm that supplies a number of IDEs, mostly for webpage development.

 PyCharm's selling points are strong support for autosuggestions and autocompletions to speed up the writing of code.